drug-design/course/docs/chapters/adme-properties.md

 ![](https://media.drugdesign.org/course/adme-properties/4_6_2_0_0_1n3.png){: loading=lazy }
 #### Pro-Drugs

-Prodrugs are inactive (or less active) drug analogs which are specifically metabolized to the pharmacologically active drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/pro-drugs-851bfc5d'><i class='fa fa-play' aria-hidden='true'></i></button>Prodrugs are inactive (or less active) drug analogs which are specifically metabolized to the pharmacologically active drug.
 The chemical change is usually designed to improve some deficient physicochemical property, such as membrane permeability or water solubility, or to overcome some other problems, such as overly rapid elimination or a formulation difficulty.
 Prodrugs can also be used to bring the drug to  certain organs or cells in which the drug action is required.
 Examples of prodrugs are shown here.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold